OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 Internal requirements count=1 size=176
 ```

-There are various ways to distribute your app as described at [the Apple documentation](https://developer.apple.com/business/distribute/ "Apple Business") using the App Store, custom or in-house distribution methodologies.
-In case of an in-house distribution scheme, make sure that no Ad-Hoc certificates are used when the app is signed for distribution.
+There are various ways to distribute your app as described at [the Apple documentation](https://developer.apple.com/business/distribute/ "Apple Business"), which include using the App Store or via Apple Business Manager for custom or in-house distribution.
+In case of an in-house distribution scheme, make sure that no ad hoc certificates are used when the app is signed for distribution.

 ### Determining Whether the App is Debuggable (MSTG-CODE-2)